nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 * `bamqc` - specifies the `bamqc` sub-program of `qualimap`
 * `-bam` - specifies the input bam file
-* `-gff` - specifices the feature file contining regions of interest for the reference genome (can be gff, gtf, or bed format)
+* `-gff` - specifies the feature file containing regions of interest for the reference genome (can be gff, gtf, or bed format)
-* `-outdir` - specifices the path to print the alignment QC output files to
+* `-outdir` - specifies the path to print the alignment QC output files to
 * `--collect-overlap-pairs` - instructs the program to output statistics of overlapping paired-end reads (if data were paired-end, no effect if single-end)
 * `--java-mem-size=6G` - specifies the amount of memory to use (here this is set to 6G; see [qualimap FAQ here](http://qualimap.conesalab.org/doc_html/faq.html?highlight=java-mem-size))
 * `-nt` - specifies the number of threads to use